 A good profile photo is the staple of an effective employee profile.
 Humans are naturally visual creatures and being able to see somebody’s face (even virtually) can make a huge difference to how you interact with them.
 It’s just human nature.
 It’s also particularly helpful for newer employees who never had the benefit of meeting their colleagues face to face before going remote.

 Luckily, getting started with profile photos isn’t difficult – and once people start adding theirs into Microsoft 365, others will quickly follow.
-Promoting it team by team can be good way to get the ball rolling.
+Promoting it team by team can be a good way to get the ball rolling.
 If you want some inspiration, check out how our client Markon did it.

 2. Preferred titles